nanowell/OpenAI-Agents/README.md

 ## Limitations

-Despite its benefits, the AGI-Papers repository also presents several limitations:
+Despite its benefits, the OpenAI-Agents repository also presents several limitations:

 ### Quality Control